quartzdesk/quartzdesk-executor/README.md

 `jobHomeDir`: the Quartz job home directory that contains all classes and libraries required by the job.
 This directory must have the following structure:

-   `classes`: a directory containing classes and resources required by the Quartz job.
+&nbsp;&nbsp;&nbsp;&nbsp;`classes`: a directory containing classes and resources required by the Quartz job.

-   `lib`: a directory containing libraries (JAR files) required by the Quartz job.
+&nbsp;&nbsp;&nbsp;&nbsp;`lib`: a directory containing libraries (JAR files) required by the Quartz job.
 Do not add the Quartz library into this directory because this library is already provided by QE!

 # Forking